ImpishDeathTech/gforth-opengl/README.md

 # gforth-opengl
-An unofficial gforth port for gl and glu
+An unofficial gl and glu port for GForth

 This library is currently incomplete, there are many functions to wrap or reimplement (if nessicery, I hope not)